 The final piece is the sole or outsole of the shoe.
 Designs fall into two general categories: blown or carbon rubber.
 Starting with blown rubber, this is the lighter alternative that uses an air injection process to cut weight and retain a lot of flexibility and bounciness underfoot.
 Downsides are that the material isn’t very durable and doesn’t provide a lot of traction, especially in the wet.
 Because of this, blown rubber is commonly used around the forefoot and midfoot and rarely takes up the entirety of the exposed outsole.
 Carbon rubber is heavier and more rigid, but strategically placed panels of it boost longevity and grip in a variety of conditions.

 The amount of traction a given shoe provides is one of the top considerations for trail runners, but it falls lower down the priority list for road use.
 That’s not to say that traction can’t come into play in certain situations on pavement.
 Some lightweight road shoes have overly simplified outsoles with too much blown rubber and exposed midsole foam, making them sketchy when running on wet surfaces or even when crossing painted lines on roads and crosswalks.
-On the other hand, Hoka's Challenger 7 (not included above) balances road and dirt needs with a combination of 4-millimeter lugs under the heel and forefoot and a max-cushioned midsole that's designed to absorb the impact of running on pavement.
+On the other hand, Hoka's Challenger 8 (not listed) balances road and dirt needs with a combination of moderately deep lugs under the heel and forefoot and a max-cushioned midsole that's designed to absorb the impact of running on pavement.

-Nailing down fit and sizing is one of the more challenging parts of an online shoe search.
-There are, however, some fit-related generalizations that can be made about certain brands.
-Altra and Topo Athletic shoes consistently have a wide toe box and fairly generous midfoot, while Nikes are known to run pretty narrow throughout, which can be an issue for those with high-volume feet.
+Nailing down fit and sizing is one of the more challenging parts of online shoe shopping, but there are some brand-specific generalizations that make it easier.
+Altra and Topo Athletic shoes consistently have a wide toe box and fairly generous midfoot, while Nikes are known to run pretty narrow, which can be an issue for those with high-volume feet.
 Hoka, Brooks, Saucony, and Asics often fall somewhere in the middle.
-Of course, there are variations within a brand based on the model type—performance-oriented shoes often have a snugger, more streamlined cut, for example—which is why we call out our experiences with fit as often as possible in the product descriptions above.
+Of course, there are variations within a brand based on the model—performance-oriented shoes often have a snugger, more streamlined cut, for example, which is why we call out our experiences with fit as often as possible in the product descriptions above.

 Running is a year-round activity, but the enthusiasm for getting out certainly ticks up in the warmer months.
 As such, manufacturers put a premium on temperature regulation on hot days.
 Far and away, the most significant factor for a shoe’s breathability is how well its upper materials release hot air and sweat.
 Logically, a thinner and more porous (read: mesh-heavy) upper performs best in the heat, while a thicker and more substantial material will run warm but help keep you protected on cold days (as well as hold up better over the long term).
 Overall, most of the shoes reviewed above offer plenty of breathability for running in the warmer months.